Van life: Why a cast iron pot has a place in your road trips

 • for a shared meal with family or friends

-• when looking for tasty and nourishing cuisine
+• when seeking flavorful and nourishing cuisine

 I want this cauldron!

-There is also an aesthetic dimension, and we shouldn't pretend to ignore it.
+There's also an aesthetic dimension, and we shouldn't pretend to ignore it.

 It evokes: